klavinslab/enviro/README.md

 This method slows the agent down using the linear and angular friction coefficients defined in the agent's JSON definition file.

 > `void move_toward(double x, double y, double vF=75, double vR=20)`<br>
 This method attepts to move the agent to the given (x,y) location.
 If something in the way, the agent will not get there.
 The robot simultaneously attempts to rotate so that it is pointing toward the target and also moves forward, going faster as its angular error is reduced.
-The optional arguments are the desired velocities of rotation and forward motion.
+The optional arguments are the gains on the rotational and forward motion.

 > `void teleport(double x, double y, double theta)`<br>
 This method instantaneously moves the agent to the given position and orientation.